bharatltech/mystmd/01-paper.md

 ##### ——

-Note: In his Turing Award Address, Backus went on to describe FP, his proposal for a functional programming language.
+Note: In his Turing Award Address, Backus went onto describe FP, his proposal for a functional programming language.
 He argued that languages like FP would allow programmers to break out of the von Neumann bottleneck and find new ways of thinking about programming.
 Although languages like Lisp had been in existence